Facts on Alberta’s funding framework

 “Funding for K-12 education in Alberta is provided primarily on a per student basis.
 The funding framework allocates funding to school authorities based on the location of the school authority and its schools and local population characteristics.”

 Facts on funding independent schools

-One of the reasons school choice has thrived in Alberta is due to funding support, meaning school choice is accessible to Albertans regardless of income, not just reserved for those who are wealthy.
+One of the reasons education choice has thrived in Alberta is due to funding support, meaning education choice is accessible to Albertans regardless of income, not just reserved for those who are wealthy.

 However, there have been increasingly aggressive attacks to eliminate this funding support for any education options outside of government-run schools.